siavashtab/readSMPS-CPP/README.md

 readSMPS: A package for reading and saving the information of two stage stochastic programs from SMPS files

-It seems that there are implementations for reading SMPS files which are either written in other programming languages (C or Julia) or do not provide a suitable data structures for L-shaped based algorithms (based on CPLEX solver).
+There are implementations for reading SMPS files which are either written in other programming languages (C or Julia) or do not provide a suitable data structures for L-shaped based algorithms (based on CPLEX solver).
 Moreover, it would be crucial to facilitate the problem that can handle sampling techniques for stochastic programming which can be done in this code.